 - GE’s global public policy and national executive teams and the GE Foundation have been actively engaged in supporting rule-of-law efforts in developing countries around the world, ranging from Albania to Yemen, in partnership with Partners for Democratic Change.
 Partners’ innovative approach to rule of law is based on the establishment of self-sustaining “conflict resolution centers,” which seek to manage and mediate the conflicts and changes that arise as countries transition to more democratic systems.

-- GE and GE Foundation have been leading sponsors of the ABA Rule of Law Project, a global effort to strengthen rule of law, including through the creation of a “Rule of Law Index”—a quantitative methodology for evaluating a country’s rule of law based on its respect for human rights, access to justice, regulatory framework for investors, transparency and curbing of abuses of government power.
+- GE and GE Foundation have been leading sponsors of the World Justice Project, a global effort to strengthen rule of law, including through the creation of a “Rule of Law Index”—a quantitative methodology for evaluating a country’s rule of law based on its respect for human rights, access to justice, regulatory framework for investors, transparency and curbing of abuses of government power.

 - GE and GE Foundation have worked to strengthen rule of law in Vietnam.
 Through a grant made to the U.S.-Vietnam Trade Council Education Forum, GE has helped support efforts by Vietnamese state-government agencies, nongovernmental organizations (NGOs), business associations, academic institutions and others to increase regulatory transparency and public participation in law- and rule-making processes.
 In this GE Foundation–supported program, there was increased focus on Vietnam’s 2011 energy legislation.